Red Hat business resilience for customer confidence

 Critical business functions, processes, and technologies that support both internal and external customers have implemented business continuity and disaster recovery plans so that an interruption to our critical business functions will not significantly impact contracted service levels.

-Plans are regularly tested and maintained both after use and when significant changes are made to business processes, managed sites, or technologies.
+Critical plans are reviewed and tested and when significant changes are made to business processes, managed sites, or technologies.
 Plan testing—both scheduled and in response to disruptive events—has successfully demonstrated the effectiveness of the plans and the ability to transfer critical business processes and services to unaffected regions, with little to no impact on customers.

 Pandemic and third-party response planning